 Tips For Maintaining Your Home In Winter

-Unfortunately, the cold will return so how can you prepare for the next deep freeze?
-Here are a few winter home maintenance tips to keep your home safe, secure, and warm when the frigid temperatures return.
+Here are a few winter home maintenance tips to keep your home safe, secure, and warm during frigid temperatures.

 Start Now: Smart winter home maintenance usually starts in the fall.
 But, now that it’s warmer you should have your furnace tuned-up and don’t forget to replace your filter every three months after.
 Disconnect and drain your garden hose, and having a good shovel (or two) and sand or de-icer for your sidewalks.